icholy/Absolution/README.md

 ## Manually managing Element life-cycle

-Element life-cycles can be manually managed using the `register` and `unregister` methods on the `Manager`.
+Element life-cycles can be manually managed using the `Manager#register` and `Manager@unregister` methods.

 ``` ts
 // start managing the element.